In this article, you will learn how to start elubo business also known as yam flour business in Nigeria and how you can make profits from it.

 – Employ people to help you in the business only when you can afford it and when there are checks and balances that will not make them steal from you.

-– Get an account book and always write down you sell each day.
-This will make you to always be sure if you make profits daily or loss.
+– Get an account book and always write down what you sell each day.
+This will make you always be sure if you make profits daily or losses.

 6. Risks in Elubo Business